AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave2.md

 * Rulekeeper knows everything about the game and can answer everything the rest of the team wonders about rules and the way to play the game.
 * We do not need any more roles atm, as we think the roles we have now fills all the holes we would need to fix.

+## Retrospective
+* Managed to have a lot of meetings and discuss strategies to find the best possible solutions
+* Developed the code and program based on the plans discussed in the meetings
+* Achieved a lot of what we wanted with the code
+* We are very happy with the code associated to the cards, and how it is shown on the board

 ## Project methodology, good choices, what can be done better?
 * The dynamic is good, we talk a lot and agree on everything